Techtonica/curriculum/databases/install-postgres-with-docker.md

 $ docker inspect dev-postgres -f "{{json .NetworkSettings.Networks }}"
 ```

-- docker inspect return low-level information of Docker objects, in this case, the ‘dev-postgres’ instance’s IP Adress.
+- docker inspect: return low-level information of Docker objects, in this case, the ‘dev-postgres’ instance’s IP Adress.
-- -f parameter is to format the output as a JSON given a Go template.
+- -f: parameter is to format the output as a JSON given a Go template.

 The output should look like this:

 ```json
 {